deltachat/deltachat-pages/en/help.md

 If you use default [chatmail relays](https://chatmail.at/relays), it is impossible to receive or send messages without end-to-end encryption.

-If you instead use a [classic e-mail server](#classic-email), you can send and receive messages with or without end-to-end encryption.
+If you instead use a [classic email server](#classic-email), you can send and receive messages with or without end-to-end encryption.
-Messages lacking end-to-end encryption are marked with an e-mail icon
+Messages lacking end-to-end encryption are marked with an email icon
 <img style="vertical-align:middle; width:1.2em; margin:1px" src="../assets/help/email-icon.png" alt="email"/>.

 ### How can I establish a chat with a new contact? {#howtoe2ee}